decentralizedthoughts/decentralizedthoughts.github.io/_posts/2019-06-07-modeling-the-adversary.md

 The computational power of the adversary:

 1. **Unbounded**: the adversary has unbounded computational power.
 This model often leads to notions of *perfect security* or *statistical security*.
-The advantage of this model is that will remain secure forever.
+The advantage of this model is that it remains secure indefinitely.

 2. **Computationally bounded**: the adversary has a polynomial advantage in computational power over the honest parties.
 Typically, this means that the adversary cannot (except with negligible probability) break the cryptographic primitives being used.
-For example, typically assume the adversary cannot forge signatures of parties not in its control (see [Goldreich's chapter one](http://www.wisdom.weizmann.ac.il/~oded/PSBookFrag/part1N.pdf) for traditional CS formal definitions of polynomially bounded adversaries).
+For example, we typically assume the adversary cannot forge signatures of parties outside its control (see [Goldreich's chapter one](http://www.wisdom.weizmann.ac.il/~oded/PSBookFrag/part1N.pdf) for traditional CS formal definitions of polynomially bounded adversaries).
 All of modern cryptography depends on this type of adversary and typically there is a security parameter that needs to be updated over time (as computation becomes cheaper).
 3. **Fine-grained computationally bounded**: there is some concrete measure of computational power and the adversary is limited concretely.
 This model is used in proof-of-work based protocols.
 For example, see [Andrychowicz and Dziembowski](https://www.iacr.org/archive/crypto2015/92160235/92160235.pdf) for a way to model the hash rate.
 It is often needed for [Verifiable Delay Functions](https://eprint.iacr.org/2018/601.pdf) and time lock puzzles.

 ## 3. Adaptivity